montilab/BrCaExoPDO/scripts/README.md

 - **Monocle3**: [Paper](https://www.nature.com/articles/s41586-019-0969-x) | [Website](http://cole-trapnell-lab.github.io/monocle3/)
   - Monocle3 is a tool for trajectory inference and pseudotime analysis of single-cell data.
 Visit the website for tutorials and detailed usage information.

 ## Dependencies

 To ensure smooth execution of the scripts, please install the following R packages.
 Some packages are available on CRAN and Bioconductor, while others need to be installed directly from GitHub.
+Please ensure that you are using R version 4.3.1 or higher to avoid compatibility issues with these packages.

 ```r
 install.packages(c(